 A sandbox allows you to test and develop your app against a Slack Enterprise Grid instance, complete with multiple workspaces, without fear of making a mess in production.

 If you're a developer looking to internally test Slack for your production instance, use this sign up form.

 After you submit the sandbox request form, you will be provisioned two separate Enterprise Grid sandboxes.
 You'll receive a separate email for each, sent to your Enterprise Organization's primary owner as specified on the signup form.

 If you have questions as you start to use your sandbox, please let us know at firstname.lastname@example.org, and the Slack Support team will get back to you as quickly as possible.

 Once you have received your sandbox, you can use these instructions to get it configured and ready to use.

 After the Primary Org Owner creates their account, they should create at least one workspace.

-Grid requires all users use SSO, which means admins must set up an IdP.
+Grid requires all users to use SSO, which means admins must set up an IdP.
 If you already have an IdP, you are welcome to use that one on your sandbox.

-If you don't have access to an IdP, we offer a Slack app, Simple IdP, that mocks an IdP to enable easy creation and management of user accounts.
+If you don't have access to an IdP, we offer a Slack app, Simple IdP, that mocks an IdP to enable creation and management of user accounts.
 If you opt to use Simple IdP, all user accounts for your Grid sandbox must be created with the test IdP, and it will not be possible to create and use accounts outside of the test IdP app.
 Instructions for managing accounts may be found below.